jerrybendy/vue-touch-events/README.md

 * Optimized touch effects with `touchClass` option and `v-touch-class` directive
 * Binding multiple touch events on one DOM element
 * Customizable events with native-likely events handler
+* Allow splitting configurations for different DOM elements by `v-touch-options` directive

 ## Install